 - If you are already getting full-time support from SAAS, then you will not be eligible to apply for the Part-time Fee Grant.

-For more information, to find out whether you are eligible, and to download an application form, visit the website of the Student Awards Agency For Scotland.
+For more information, to find out whether you are eligible, and to download a SAAS Part-Time Fee Grant application form, visit the SAAS website: